-Humanity & Inclusion’s goal in Algeria is to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
-Eight national staff members and two expatriates carry out the organization's work in Algeria, which began in 1998.
+Humanity & Inclusion aims to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.

-Humanity & Inclusion facilitates dialogue between the associations working in the disability field, civil society organizations, and the public authorities in order to enable inclusive public policies aimed at advancing the rights of people with disabilities to be developed, implemented, and monitored.
-These partnerships combine Humanity & Inclusion’s expertise in the field of rights and advocacy for people with disabilities and local partners’ specific skills in inclusive policy analysis.
+Humanity & Inclusion facilitates dialogue between public authorities and non-profits to enable inclusive public policies aimed at advancing the rights of people with disabilities to be developed, implemented, and monitored.

 Child Mental Health

-This project works in the ANIS Psycho-Pedagogical Center in Boumerdès, a facility delivering care for children with learning difficulties and mental health problems.
-Humanity & Inclusion works to improve the provision of services at the ANIS Center by training the teaching and administrative staff in innovative techniques for therapeutic workshops.
+Humanity & Inclusion works to improve the provision of services at the ANIS Center Psycho-Pedagogical Center in Boumerdès by training the teaching and administrative staff in innovative techniques for therapeutic workshops.

 Mine Victim Assistance

-This multi-country program improved the quality and sustainability of landmines victim assistance services, particularly rehabilitation services.
-Humanity & Inclusion and its partners made it easier for civil society to take part in the decision-making processes related to victim assistance at national, regional and international levels.
+Humanity & Inclusion improved the quality and sustainability of landmine victim assistance services, mainly rehabilitation services by making it easier for civil society to take part in the decision-making processes related to victim assistance at national, regional and international levels.

 Political Participation of People with Disabilities

-Based on the LEAD (Leadership and Empowerment for Action on Disability) project, Humanity & Inclusion and its partners helped people with disabilities perform effective advocacy actions with a view to increasing the social, economic and political involvement of 11 million people with disabilities in Morocco, Algeria and Tunisia.
-This project organized training workshops to develop advocacy messages and effective methods, nationally and locally.
-The program worked with public authorities and service providers to improve existing legislation, public policies and data collection, and identifies ways of removing barriers that inhibit people with disabilities from being fully included within society.
+Humanity & Inclusion and its partners worked with public authorities and service providers to improve existing legislation, public policies, and data collection and identified ways of removing barriers that inhibit people with disabilities from being fully included within society.

 Social Inclusion for Children

-The “Advancing the rights and support of children with disabilities (DéDAESH)” project aimed to improve the support and case-management of children and to provide them with an opportunity to live outside specialized establishments.
 Humanity & Inclusion built the capacities of service providers and promoted exchanges between professionals in order to maximize the quality of social support to children with disabilities throughout Algeria.
-Best practices in terms of the case-management of children and vocational training were promoted and disseminated nationally.